greglewisgithub/GregLewis/README.md

 ## Final note

-This is a portfolio repository, but it is also a statement about how I lead:
+This is a portfolio repository, but it is also a statement about how to deliver powerful, high-impact simplicity from disparate and complex data sources:

-> Build analytics that executives trust, operators use, and the business can scale on.
+> Build analytics that hold up under scrutiny, drive operations, and scale with growth.

-If you are looking for someone who can operate comfortably in both the **boardroom conversation** and the **SQL details underneath it**, this body of work is a strong representation of my approach.
+These are metrics that operate comfortably in both the **boardroom conversation** and the **SQL details underneath it**.